TomerGamerTV/UAT-Global-Server/README.md

 ---

+if u can follow then heres a tutorial someone made (I didn't actually watch it lol): https://youtu.be/v1m9Plw7M3Y

 ## ⚠️ Important Notes

 As single run mode is deprecated if you wish to emulated it you can enable "Manual skill purchase at the end" to achieve the same thing